SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 ## 6.3 Xash StudioModel

-The Xash StudioModel format identified as IDST version 10 with additional Xash-specific data is recognized and forwarded to a user-configured Xash Model Viewer.
+The Xash StudioModel format identified as IDST version 10 with additional Xash-specific data is recognized and forwarded to a user-configured Xash Model Viewer if configured in the [Studiomodel options page](#944-open-xash-models-in-xash-model-viewer).

+If a Xash model is loaded in HLAM itself and then saved any Xash-specific data included in the model will be lost.
+HLAM warns users about this before saving.

 See Section [Supported External Programs](#842-supported-external-programs) for more information.